This easy Crock Pot Pepper steak is made with tender beef strips, peppers, onion and a tomato based sauce. The flavor is amazing!

 - 2 lbs round steak or sirloin tip steak, cut into 1-inch strips

 - 1 tsp garlic powder

 - salt and pepper, to taste

 - 1 beef bouillon cube

-- Sprinkle strips of beef with garlic powder.
+- Season strips of beef with garlic powder, salt and pepper.

 - Once they are all browned, transfer beef to crock pot.